 The exchange programs are not limited to students.
 Teachers well ingrained in the Kunskapsskolan ideology are trained to integrate the best student practices from other cultures within the Indian subtext.
-Sunitha Nambiar, the COO, shared her observation about students in Sweden who had a natural flair for innovation.
+Sunitha Nambiar, the CEO, shared her observation about students in Sweden who had a natural flair for innovation.
 The educators pick such unique traits from all over their global network and help the rest of the student community be at par.

 Not just educators but parents play an equal role too in this regard as they contribute rich experiences from their life and background.
 The Gurgaon branch that has students of different cultures recently celebrated the Japanese week wherein parents of the native Japanese students shared sushi recipes, origami techniques, and popular Japanese phrases in interesting ways like storytelling and puppet shows.

 Do you know of any other school that can boast of so much global amalgamation?

 Spread out but bound together at the centre